 - If I can keep my head when all about me are losing theirs and blaming it on me

 - When I say that I know nothing and I understand: I am not of those who found the truth but of those who seek it

 - When I accept that of things, some are in our power, and others are not but I still practice that some things are given but some we make

 - When I do not forget that the source is troubled with any little stirring, but you cannot clear it with a stick; only by leaving the mud to settle

 - When I refrain from doing to others that which I hate to be done to me

-- When to serve Man, I profess that Man is the measure of all things: of things which are, that they are, and of things which are not, that they are not [9 ]
+- When to serve Man, I profess that Man is the measure of all things he creates and does: of things which are, that they are, and of things which are not, that they are not [9 ]

 - When I don't do anything and everything gets done

 - When I am mindful that to grow a plant (and many other things) you water it, but to kill it you flood it

 - When people see things and ask “why” but I dream of things that never were and ask “why not?”